Portfolio Discussions: Equities

 - Despite some continued headwinds to growth, the U.S. economy is expected to expand at a moderate pace in 2017.
 A weak first half did not affect equity markets, and a rebound in the second half of 2017 should provide support for stocks.

-- Moderate growth should allow earnings growth to remain positive, as companies benefit from increasing consumer and investment spending.
+- Moderate economic growth should allow earnings growth to remain positive, as companies benefit from increasing consumer and investment spending.

 - Though profit margins may tighten on the back of rising wages, they remain quite high among U.S. firms and are unlikely to collapse.